usrfrann/hackingtools/README.md

 8. Added code to create the affine cipher
 9. Adding Vigenere Cipher Encryption and Decryption using a text based string(Limited doesn't expand to File Input and Output)
 10. Added a Letter Frequency Analysis to detect the most and least common used letter distrubutions in english
+11. Adding a Vigenere Dictionary Hacker to find key words through using a dictionary.
+It does not work for random strings of key